Skip to main content

 • Multi-city recruiting.
 Bogota, Medellin, Barranquilla, Cali.
 No single-city labor market constraint.

 • Bench rehires.
-Tenured bilingual California-licensed agents from prior AEP campaigns get priority rehire.
-AHIP and California license already current.
-Ramp compresses to 2-3 weeks.
+Tenured bilingual Colombia-based fronters from prior AEP campaigns get priority rehire.
+CMS MCMG training current, plan-specific qualifier-script training familiar.
+Ramp compresses to 1-2 weeks.

-California Medicare bilingual licensed hourly rates in 2026 sit between $16 and $24 per hour all-inclusive nearshore via CFG Colombia, versus roughly $40-55/hr for California-based bilingual licensed Medicare staff fully loaded.
-All nearshore rates already include wages, employer taxes, supervision, dialer seat, bilingual QA, recording storage, AHIP, California license maintenance, and plan-specific carrier certifications.
+California Medicare bilingual fronter hourly rates in 2026 sit between $12 and $18 per hour all-inclusive nearshore via CFG Colombia.
+CFG saves on the fronter scope only; licensed-agent enrollment work stays with your in-house team and is not in CFG's scope.
+All nearshore fronter rates include wages, employer taxes, supervision, dialer seat, bilingual QA, recording storage, and CMS MCMG / TPMO scripting tooling.

 Onboarding Timeline

-Standard ramp from contract to live calls is 4-6 weeks.
-To go live on October 15, 2026 for AEP, contracts should sign by mid-July at the latest.
-June is preferred for Hispanic-heavy California carriers running aggressive AEP outreach.
+Standard fronter ramp from contract to live calls is 3-4 weeks.
+To go live on October 15, 2026 for AEP, contracts should sign by mid-August at the latest.
+Earlier is preferred for Hispanic-heavy California carriers running aggressive AEP outreach.

-1. Weeks 0-1: Scope, language mix, California licensing plan.
-Map county coverage, carrier mix, plan portfolio, expected Spanish-versus-English volume split, SOA and TPMO requirements, DMHC versus CDI product split.
+1. Week 0-1: Scope, language mix, fronter routing plan.
+Map county coverage, carrier mix, plan portfolio, expected Spanish-versus-English volume split, SOA and TPMO requirements, DMHC versus CDI product split, warm-transfer queue integration with your in-house licensed-agent capacity.

-2. Weeks 1-3: Recruit, license, certify.
-Source bilingual Colombian agents with prior insurance or healthcare experience.
-Submit California non-resident producer license applications.
-Complete AHIP.
-Run plan-specific carrier training in English and Spanish.
+2. Weeks 1-2: Recruit and train.
+Source bilingual Colombian fronters with prior insurance or healthcare intake experience.
+CMS MCMG and TPMO training, plan-specific qualifier-script training in English and Spanish.

-4. Weeks 5-6: Go live.
+4. Weeks 3-4: Go live.
 Production calling against full bilingual QA monitoring.
+Daily KPI reporting including warm-transfer-to-enrollment conversion rates.

 How to Engage CFG for California Medicare

 AEP 2026 is the next surge window.
-The licensed bilingual labor market in California is already constrained, and onshore wages will keep rising into Q3.
-Locking nearshore capacity in Q2 or early Q3 protects pricing and gives the runway for AHIP and California licensing to clear before October 15.
+The bilingual licensed enrollment labor market in California is already constrained, which makes outsourcing the fronter layer the highest-leverage move: every fronter-handled qualifier call is one less licensed-agent hour spent dialing cold.
+Locking nearshore fronter capacity by mid-August gives runway for CMS MCMG and plan-specific qualifier-script training to clear before October 15.

 2. Get a custom proposal in 24 hours.
-Bilingual staffing plan, hourly rate, projected cost per enrollment, California licensing timeline, two-language compliance review notes.
+Bilingual fronter staffing plan, hourly rate, projected warm-transfers-to-enrollment ratio, two-language compliance review notes.

-3. Sign and onboard in 4-6 weeks.
-AHIP, California licensing, carrier certifications, CMS MCMG, and bilingual script calibration run in parallel.
-Bench rehires can compress to 2-3 weeks.
+3. Sign and onboard in 3-4 weeks.
+CMS MCMG, plan-specific qualifier-script training, warm-transfer routing setup, and bilingual script calibration run in parallel.
+Bench rehires can compress to 1-2 weeks.

 Frequently Asked Questions